بسم الله الرحمن الرحيم

 - At the end every two cycles, and at the end of the last cycle, be seated and recite the shahada: ash-hadu alla ilaha illallah [I testify that there is no god except God].10

 These videos contain useful sample demonstrations of the contact prayer.
+Notice the variations/corrections from these that are noted based on Quranic instructions above.

 Number of cycles